 First, head to the GPSearch website and type the keyword or policy name in the top search bar.
 In my case, I want to find a policy relating to Cortana.
 So, I typed the keyword or search term in the search bar and pressed the Enter button.

 Depending on your query, it can take a couple of seconds to show the results.
 Your results will appear on the same page.
 Select the policy, and you will see all policy details and options on the right panel.

 The best thing about GPSearch is that it even shows what registry keys are affected and how they are affected in the same right panel.

 That is all.
 It is that simple to search Group Policy in Windows.
-Though I’ve shown this in Windows 10, the same steps can be followed in Windows 7 and Windows 8.
+Though I’ve shown this in Windows 10, the same steps can be followed in Windows 11, 8, and 7.

-Hope that helps.
-If you are stuck or need some help, comment below and I will try to help as much as possible.
+If you are stuck or need help, email me, and I will try to help as much as possible.

-If you like this article, do check out how to backup Group Policy in Windows.
+If you like this article, check out how to back up Group Policy settings in Windows.